Flashbacks of a Fool: Plot

 Joe Scot is a British actor living in Los Angeles whose once successful Hollywood career is flagging.
 He spends most of his time drinking, taking drugs, and having one-night stands.
 The only person he has in his life is personal assistant Ophelia who is growing tired of his antics.

 One day, Joe receives a call that his childhood best friend Boots McKay has died unexpectedly.
 Shaken by the news and following a disastrous meeting with an up-and-coming director and his agent, Joe swims out to sea, contemplating suicide.
 In a flashback set in the 1970s, a teenage Joe lives with his mother, aunt and younger sister Jesse in a small town on the English coast.
 Joe frequently shows support to Boots, who is struggling with epilepsy following an attack at the local cinema.

 Meanwhile, Evelyn Adams, a sexually frustrated housewife and next-door neighbor, attempts to seduce Joe by kissing him before they are interrupted.
-When he visits her later, she attempts to seduce him again before being disturbed by her husband.
+When he visits her later, she attempts to seduce him again by kissing him and removes his trousers, but her husband returns home before they can go any further.
 Joe soon forms a relationship with Ruth, a popular but quirky girl his own age.
 She invites him back to her parents' house and he accepts, leaving Boots alone and angry.
 Joe is impressed by Ruth's affluent lifestyle and record collection while bonding over If There Is Something by Roxy Music.
 Ruth later asks him out on a date.